xiaopv/xiaopv.github.io/_teaching/2023-spring-mat201-uas.md

  * Office: White Hall 255
  * Office hour: Via zoom by appointment.

+## Homework

+ * Jan.
+3, 2023
+   * Sign up at WileyPLUS, [instruction](https://www.dropbox.com/s/9mboo87mhyomr0m/courseflyer_A05946.pdf?dl=0).
+   * Print learning goal [sheet](http://xiaopv.github.io/files/learninggoalscalculus1.pdf), carry this with you to class.
+   * Complete [Preview Activity 1.1.1](https://activecalculus.org/single/sec-1-1-vel.html), you can use Desmos to construct the graph in part (a).

 ## An Important Course Policy

 I pride myself on having a good environment for working and learning.
 It is very important to me that we all treat each other with care and respect, in equal measure.
 I know that I ask students to take risks in class almost every day, and this can be challenging for many.
 I ask that you help me keep our classroom a supportive place for each of the people in it.
 Each of us deserves the space to bring our full, authentic selves to class and be comfortable.
 (Adapted from [T.J.
 Hitchman](https://sites.uni.edu/theron/about/).)